 Credit card (Visa, MasterCard, Discover) or personal check (e-check.)
 You will be asked to submit your payment when you complete your application.

 Fee Waivers and Discounts

 The Division of Graduate Studies offers graduate application fee waivers and discounts for applicants who meet specific criteria.

 Applicants for the following year open in the fall of the preceding year.
 Application deadlines vary by program.
 Deadlines may be set as early as December 1 for the following fall term, or as late as 30 days before the beginning of the term.

 Plan ahead and confirm all deadlines with the academic program(s) you are interested in early in the application process.

 Your application for admission will be reviewed first by your prospective program.
 The graduate program will make an admission decision and notify both you and the University of Oregon Division of Graduate Studies.

-The Division of Graduate Studies will review your application to confirm that you meet University of Oregon minimum requirements for admission (outlined above) and will finalize your offer of admission.
+The Division will review your application to confirm that you meet University of Oregon minimum requirements for admission (outlined above) and will finalize your offer of admission.